Olllga/DM_project/README.md

 - Invent the best strategy to **penalize the Discriminator** for the GAN balancing.
 - **Smoothing effect** handling.
 - Work on **larger scales**.
+- **Finding new styles** by applying different constraints or using different artistic mediums.

 ## Author
 - Olga Sorokoletova - 1937430